-Providing training and support to health care organizations to establish effective academic detailing programs;

-- The Center works with partner organizations to perform a needs assessment of their current patterns of medical care and lay the groundwork for establishing academic detailing programs.
+- Our resource center works with partner organizations to perform a needs assessment of their current patterns of medical care and lay the groundwork for establishing academic detailing programs.

-- The center provides scheduled training sessions on the principles of social marketing, techniques of academic, and the management of academic detailing programs.
+- We provide scheduled training sessions on the principles of social marketing, techniques of academic, and the management of academic detailing programs.

 - NaRCAD works with each partner organization to evaluate its academic detailing activities across multiple dimensions.
 We collaborate with programs to gather qualitative data on the process of implementation, the quality of training, and the experiences of clinicians receiving the academic detailing messages.
 The resource center also provides guidance to participating programs on performing patient-level assessments of the impact of their interventions.